 - Effective DateEffective Date of CSFRA is Dec.
 23, 2016, the date Measure V was certified as approved by the voters, declared by the RHC on Sept.
 11, 2017.
 Opponents had contended that the effective date was April 5, 2017, the date the court set aside the temporary injunction (sought by landlords/apartment owners) that prevented CSFRA from being enforced.
 It is important because the Base Rent is to be charged beginning on the effective date of CSFRA.

 - EvictionEviction is the result of a court decision in an unlawful detainer case.
-An unlawful detainer case can be filed when there is just cause, or when there is no cause.
+An unlawful detainer case can be filed when there is just cause, or when there is no cause, except as modified by the Tenant Protection Act.
 In situations with no cause, the landlord needs to give the tenant a 30-day (or 60-day depending upon the length of the tenancy) notice to vacate without stating any cause or reason.
 If the tenant does not leave within that time, the landlord can then file an unlawful detainer, and, assuming the tenant has no legal defense, the court will order eviction of the tenant.

 - Net Operating Income

 - Rental Housing Committee